mautrix/docs/gomuks/installation.md

 On first run, gomuks will interactively ask for basic auth credentials, so you have to either run it with the `-it` flags, or create the config file yourself.
+You'll likely also have to follow the instructions for connecting to a remote backend in the FAQ.

+The docker image defaults to `GOMUKS_ROOT=/data`, so remember to persist `/data` appropriately (e.g. by mounting a host directory there).

 Keep in mind that the backend has all your encryption keys, which means it must be ran in a secure location.